felmur/residtest/README.md

 # residtest
 Simple C++ test program to play a note writing Commodore64 SID register using libresid

-This is a test for libresid, written by Felice Murolo (2022) linuxboy@REMOVEfel.hopto.org
+This is a test for libresid.
+This test was written by Felice Murolo (2022) linuxboy@REMOVEfel.hopto.org

 NO COPYRIGHT ON THIS SOURCES.
 Share and modify like you want.